jrxpress/simple-photo-gallery/readme.txt

 == Changelog ==

+= 1.7.5 =
+- Increased the z-index value for the lightbox gallery image popups.
+- Added code to ensure that a temp upload directory situation doesn't occur when creating a new gallery and uploading images at the same time.

 = 1.7.4 =
-- Added some improveents to the code related to saving of new gallery.
+- Added some improvements to the code related to saving of new gallery.
 - Added stripslashes to the gallery names.

 = 1.7.3 =